 Tank sounding is always a race against time when we have to sail as soon as possible after bunkering.
 The introduction of Honesty has enabled us to measure tank levels quickly and accurately.
 Also, we measure the levels of all ballast tanks daily.
 However, measuring the surface level of colourless and transparent seawater is difficult and time consuming.
 Honesty has significantly reduced the time we spend making these measurements.

-NYK and its Group company MTI developed the UMS Check System, the first time a Japanese shipping company has developed such a system.
-Before engines and equipment are operated unattended, for example at night, measurements need to be taken, and the taking of such measurements is called an‘unmanned machinery space (UMS) check’.
-In a conventional UMS check, crew members take measurements from all equipment installed in a vessel’s engine based on an extensive checklist and manually record the collected measurement values on paper.
+The NYK Group and MTI have jointly developed the UMS Check System, the first time a Japanese shipping company has developed such a system.
+Before engines and equipment are operated unattended, for example at night, measurements need to be taken, and the taking of such measurements is called an "unmanned machinery space (UMS) check."
+In a conventional UMS check, crew members take measurements from all equipment installed in a vessel's engine based on an extensive checklist and manually record the collected measurement values on paper.
 The introduction of the UMS Check System removes the need to record data on paper.
-The system not only greatly reduces data-entry time compared to entry with a conventional keypad but also notifies the crew if abnormal figures are entered, allowing the crew to respond quickly.
+The system not only greatly reduces data-entry time compared to entry with a conventional keypad but also notifies the operator if abnormal figures are entered, allowing the operator to respond quickly.

 A Chief Engineer's Opinion